2015 Dhivehi Premier League

 The 2015 Dhivehi Premier League was the first season of the Dhivehi Premier League, the top division of Maldivian football.
 The season began on 20 April 2015.
 The league was made up of the 8 clubs that broke away from the Dhivehi League at the end of the 2014 season.

 New league sponsors

 From the start of the 2015 season, the Dhivehi Premier League was sponsored by Ooredoo Maldives.

 Teams

-A total of 8 teams will be contesting in the league, including 7 sides from the 2014 Dhivehi League season and one promoted from the 2014 Second Division Football Tournament.
+A total of 8 teams contested in the league, including 7 sides from the 2014 Dhivehi League season and one promoted from the 2014 Second Division Football Tournament.